-Discuss any questions or concerns about gifts and entertainment with the Privacy and Compliance Team, the Legal Department or the Corporate Ethics Officer.

-Additional information is included in the Global Financial Crimes Policy located on the Policies site on Equifax Central.
+- Discuss any questions or concerns about gifts and entertainment with the Legal Department or the Corporate Ethics Officer. - Additional information is included in the Global Financial Crimes Policy located on the Regulatory Compliance Policies site on Equifax Central.

-When I was traveling, I received a gift from a business partner that I believe was excessive.
+QUESTION When I was traveling, I received a gift from a business partner that I believe was excessive.
 What should I do?